Summertime is here and what's a better day out of the office than 18 holes in the morning followed by an afternoon at the beach?

 You may want to rent clubs or ship them rather than fly with them.
 Here's an article with some golf club travel options.

-Here are the best golf and beach combinations: we've begun with the United States, scroll down for the best Hawaii, Caribbean and Mexico hotspots.
+Here are the best golf and beach combinations: We've begun with the United States.
+Scroll down for the best Hawaiian, Caribbean and Mexican hotspots.

 Great golf and beach destinations

 It would be silly to start this list anywhere besides Hawaii.
 The islands contain the best concentration of great golf and beaches.
 One of the more dazzling picks is Kauai's north shore and the Hanalei beaches.
-It's a sublime setting, especially from the St. Regis Princeville Resort or just a few steps away at the beach in the heart of town.
+It's a sublime setting, especially from the old St. Regis Princeville Resort that is currently being transformed into the new 1 Hotel Hanalei Bay or just a few steps away at the beach in the heart of town.
 The neighboring Prince Course is now closed, but Princeville Makai Golf Club is one of the most spectacular courses in Hawaii.

 Maui is loaded as well.
 On the north shore, Kapalua's beach is rugged with huge waves and a surfer's paradise.
 Head down the road to Lahaina and it's a little more docile but no less spectacular.
 Sheraton Ka'anapali has a festive beach scene in its enclave surrounded by black rocks and with gorgeous sunset views.
 Royal Ka'anapali is the headliner but the Ka'anapali Kai course is fun for families and couples.